eralmendral/Enki/Computer Science/Data Structures and Algorithms/README.md

 - A binary search algorithm is a common example of an O(log(n)) algorithm.
 Binary searches work on a pre-sorted list of elements.

+- Pseudocode
+- Given two inputs:
+  1. A list of n elements sorted from least to greatest
+  2. A target value:

+ - Do the following:
+   1. Set low = 0 and high = n - 1.
+   2. While low <= high:
+    - Set median (the position of the middle element) to (low + high) // 2, which is the greatest integer less than or equal to (low + high) / 2
+    - If list[median] == target, return True
+    - Else if list[median] < target, set low to median + 1
+    - Otherwise set high to median - 1
+   3. Return False

+> At each iteration of loop, we halve the list.
+Which makes the algorithm O(log(n)).
+In other words, to add one more step to the runtime, we'd have to double the size of the input.
+Binary searches are fast.